 Even though the certification board modified the Certified Diabetes Educator (CDE) credential to Certified Diabetes Care and Education Specialist (CDCES) in 2019, the difference in the credential is not well known or recognized.
-Since the new credentialing better reflects the expanding responsibilities of diabetes educators, Rocky Mountain Diabetes took action and released a video to explain the difference.
+Because the new credentialing better reflects the expanding responsibilities of diabetes educators, Rocky Mountain Diabetes released a video to explain the difference.
 The video can be viewed on the Rocky Mountain Diabetes YouTube channel with the video titled, Diabetes Educators – Taking it to a new level.

 2020 News Releases

 Rocky Mountain Pharmacy Now Open

 Idaho Falls, Idaho – Rocky Mountain Pharmacy announced, today that they are officially open for business.
 The new pharmacy located in Idaho Falls at 3910 Washington Parkway, Suite A is a sister company to Rocky Mountain Diabetes Center.
 The new pharmacy is in the Rocky Mountain Diabetes Center Plaza and is adjacent to the medical offices of Rocky Mountain Diabetes Center.